vladkinoman/just-my-notes/books/best-comics-to-read.md

-Best One-Shot: Batman Annual #4 (38.5% of the vote) Best Event/Crossover: House of X/Powers of X (79% of the vote) Best Original Graphic Novel: Frogcatchers (53.5% of the vote) Best Collection of Reprinted Material: Mister Miracle by Tom King and Mitch Gerads (39.8% of the vote) Best Cover: Immortal Hulk #25 by Alex Ross (37.9% of the vote) Best Page/Panel: The Kents from Justice League #25 by Jorge Jiménez (31.4% of the vote) Best Publisher: Marvel (54.3% of the vote)
+Best One-Shot: Batman Annual #4 (38.5% of the vote) Best Event/Crossover: House of X/Powers of X (79% of the vote) Best Original Graphic Novel: Frogcatchers (53.5% of the vote)

+Best Collection of Reprinted Material: Mister Miracle by Tom King and Mitch Gerads (39.8% of the vote) Best Cover: Immortal Hulk #25 by Alex Ross (37.9% of the vote) Best Page/Panel: The Kents from Justice League #25 by Jorge Jiménez (31.4% of the vote) Best Publisher: Marvel (54.3% of the vote)

 Most Improved Series: Captain Marvel by Kelly Thompson (59.2% of the vote) Best New Series: House of X/Powers of X (36.9% of the vote) Best Single Issue: House of X #2 (39.5% of the vote) Best Story Arc: Hulk In Hell (37.5% of the vote)
 Best Finished Run: Thor by Jason Aaron, Esad Ribic, Russell Dauterman, et al. (49.7% of the vote) Best New Character: Moira X (52.7% of the vote)
-Best Comic-Based TV Series: HBO's Watchmen (41% of the vote) Best Comic-Based Movie: Avengers Endgame (57.6% of the vote) Best Marvel Series: House of X/Powers of X (40% of the vote) Best DC Series: The Green Lantern (37.1% of the vote) Best Image Series: Gideon Falls (31.1% of the vote) Best Creator-Owned Series: Once and Future (37.2% of the vote) Best Licensed Series: Teenage Mutant Ninja Turtles (37.3% of the vote) Best Comic Adaptation of Another Medium: Blade Runner 2019 (80.4% of the vote) Best Manga: One Piece (41.9% of the vote)
-The [r/comicbooks](https://www.reddit.com/r/comicbooks/) Award: Jonathan Hickman dominating the weekly pull list for months with HOX/POX/DOX (49.5% of the vote)

-Well, that's that!
-The ~~Jonathan Hickman~~ subreddit Best of 2019 awards are done.
-Did you want anything else to win?
-Did you expect a different outcome?
-Discuss it here!

-60: Best Writer: Jonathan Hickman (34.6% of the vote) Best Penciller: Pepe Larraz (29.6% of the vote)
-Best Inker: Jorge Fornés (30.4% of the vote)
-Best Colorist: Marte Gracia (39% of the vote)
-Best Letterer: Clayton Cowles (56.9% of the vote)
-Best Cover Artist/Team: Alex Ross (40.8% of the vote) Best Creative Team: Jonathan Hickman, Pepe Larraz, R.B.
-Silva, Marte Gracia, Tom Muller (39.2% of the vote) Best Underdog Creator: Kelly Thompson (36.8% of the vote) Best Comics-Related Professional: Zack Jenkins (41.4% of the vote) Best Ongoing Series: The Immortal Hulk (49.1% of the vote) Best Limited Series: House of X/Powers of X (52.2% of the vote) Best One-Shot: Batman Annual #4 (38.5% of the vote) Best Event/Crossover: House of X/Powers of X (79% of the vote) Best Original Graphic Novel: Frogcatchers (53.5% of the vote) Best Collection of Reprinted Material: Mister Miracle by Tom King and Mitch Gerads (39.8% of the vote) Best Cover: Immortal Hulk #25 by Alex Ross (37.9% of the vote) Best Page/Panel: The Kents from Justice League #25 by Jorge Jiménez (31.4% of the vote) Best Publisher: Marvel (54.3% of the vote)
-Most Improved Series: Captain Marvel by Kelly Thompson (59.2% of the vote) Best New Series: House of X/Powers of X (36.9% of the vote) Best Single Issue: House of X #2 (39.5% of the vote) Best Story Arc: Hulk In Hell (37.5% of the vote)
-Best Finished Run: Thor by Jason Aaron, Esad Ribic, Russell Dauterman, et al. (49.7% of the vote) Best New Character: Moira X (52.7% of the vote)
-Best Comic-Based TV Series: HBO's Watchmen (41% of the vote) Best Comic-Based Movie: Avengers Endgame (57.6% of the vote) Best Marvel Series: House of X/Powers of X (40% of the vote) Best DC Series: The Green Lantern (37.1% of the vote) Best Image Series: Gideon Falls (31.1% of the vote) Best Creator-Owned Series: Once and Future (37.2% of the vote) Best Licensed Series: Teenage Mutant Ninja Turtles (37.3% of the vote) Best Comic Adaptation of Another Medium: Blade Runner 2019 (80.4% of the vote) Best Manga: One Piece (41.9% of the vote)
+Best Comic-Based TV Series: HBO's Watchmen (41% of the vote) Best Comic-Based Movie: Avengers Endgame (57.6% of the vote)
-The [r/comicbooks](https://www.reddit.com/r/comicbooks/) Award: Jonathan Hickman dominating the weekly pull list for months with HOX/POX/DOX (49.5% of the vote)

-Well, that's that!
-The ~~Jonathan Hickman~~ subreddit Best of 2019 awards are done.
-Did you want anything else to win?
-Did you expect a different outcome?
-Discuss it here!

-60: Best Writer: Jonathan Hickman (34.6% of the vote) Best Penciller: Pepe Larraz (29.6% of the vote)
-Best Inker: Jorge Fornés (30.4% of the vote)
-Best Colorist: Marte Gracia (39% of the vote)
-Best Letterer: Clayton Cowles (56.9% of the vote)
-Best Cover Artist/Team: Alex Ross (40.8% of the vote) Best Creative Team: Jonathan Hickman, Pepe Larraz, R.B.
-Silva, Marte Gracia, Tom Muller (39.2% of the vote) Best Underdog Creator: Kelly Thompson (36.8% of the vote) Best Comics-Related Professional: Zack Jenkins (41.4% of the vote) Best Ongoing Series: The Immortal Hulk (49.1% of the vote) Best Limited Series: House of X/Powers of X (52.2% of the vote) Best One-Shot: Batman Annual #4 (38.5% of the vote) Best Event/Crossover: House of X/Powers of X (79% of the vote) Best Original Graphic Novel: Frogcatchers (53.5% of the vote) Best Collection of Reprinted Material: Mister Miracle by Tom King and Mitch Gerads (39.8% of the vote) Best Cover: Immortal Hulk #25 by Alex Ross (37.9% of the vote) Best Page/Panel: The Kents from Justice League #25 by Jorge Jiménez (31.4% of the vote) Best Publisher: Marvel (54.3% of the vote)
-Most Improved Series: Captain Marvel by Kelly Thompson (59.2% of the vote) Best New Series: House of X/Powers of X (36.9% of the vote) Best Single Issue: House of X #2 (39.5% of the vote) Best Story Arc: Hulk In Hell (37.5% of the vote)
-Best Finished Run: Thor by Jason Aaron, Esad Ribic, Russell Dauterman, et al. (49.7% of the vote) Best New Character: Moira X (52.7% of the vote)
-Best Comic-Based TV Series: HBO's Watchmen (41% of the vote) Best Comic-Based Movie: Avengers Endgame (57.6% of the vote) Best Marvel Series: House of X/Powers of X (40% of the vote) Best DC Series: The Green Lantern (37.1% of the vote) Best Image Series: Gideon Falls (31.1% of the vote)
+Best Marvel Series: House of X/Powers of X (40% of the vote) Best DC Series: The Green Lantern (37.1% of the vote) Best Image Series: Gideon Falls (31.1% of the vote)